LouisStefanski00/ExpoGame2020/README.md

 10. Go to Linker -> System -> ensure subSystem is set to Console (/SUBSYSTEM:CONSOLE) 11.Attempt to compile again
 12. If it still doesn't work contact me.

+If Problems occur with a file made by us ->>> Solution Explorer -> show all files -> right click on select file(would have red on it) -> include in project -> repeat for all selfmade files not included (.h // .cpp)